Last updated: August 12, 2022

 Read time: 2 Minutes

-For each issue, tabs are shown for the HTTP requests and responses where the issue was found.
-Depending on the issue, there might only be one request and one response, or there might be a series of several interconnected requests and responses that lead to the issue.
+The Request and Response tabs show a snippet of the HTTP requests and responses in which the issue was found.
+There might only be one request and one response, or there might be a series of interconnected requests and responses that lead to the issue.

-Key parts of each request and response, such as a payload injected by the scanner and the string or regex in the response that confirms this vulnerability, are highlighted in red to help you analyze the issue.
+To help you to analyze the issue, key parts of each request and response are highlighted in red.
+These include payloads injected by the scanner and the string or regex in the response that confirms the vulnerability.

 Wherever possible, the dynamic analysis also generates a proof of concept that you can use to reproduce the issue manually.